firedancer-io/firedancer/src/disco/README.md

   }

-  # Additional configuration information specific to this frank instance
+  # Additional configuration information specific to this app instance
   # (all unrecognized fields will be silently ignored)
 }